 As a young child I was fascinated by the natural world, yet as an adult I temporarily put away those childish things, took up something more serious and graduated from the University of Oregon School of Law.

 After a career in criminal law, I returned to science — my first love.
-In 1998 I graduated with a master’s degree in biological science from California State University and in 2005 I graduated with a Ph.D. in genetics from the University of California, Davis.
+In 2000 I graduated with a master’s degree in biological science from Sacramento State University and in 2005, I graduated with a Ph.D. in genetics from the University of California, Davis.

 I worked as a research scientist for six additional years, studying autism genetics and telomere biology.
 I have authored or co-authored 12 scientific articles, including research papers, reviews and book chapters.

 In 2008 my husband and I bought a house at the foot of the Santa Catalina Mountains.
-The region offers a multitude of topics to choose from—the natural history of the Southwest and first-class scientific research at the University of Arizona, not to mention the creatures in my own backyard.
-I look forward to sharing these topics with my audience.
+The region offers a multitude of topics to choose from: the natural history of the Southwest, the first-class research at the University of Arizona, not to mention the creatures in my own backyard.